snarfed/mockfacebook/README.md

 Once you have some data, just run `server.py`, point your Facebook app at `http://localhost:8000/`, and start testing!

-NOTE: You can supply a --me option (server.py --me=12345) to designate what resolves to "/me/".
-(More work will be done to expand to support multiple page_tokens to correlate this information automatically).
+NOTE: You can supply a `--me` option, e.g. `server.py --me=12345` to designate which id resolves to `/me`.
+More work will be done to expand to support multiple page_tokens to correlate this information automatically.

 ## Contributing